 Why did this error occur?

 The reason is that Python doesn’t provide Pandas in its standard library.
-You need to install Python first!
+You need to install Pandas first!

 Before being able to import the Pandas module, you need to install it using Python’s package manager pip

 .
-You can run the following command in your Windows shell:
+You can run the following command in your Windows shell (without the $

 $ pip install pandas